Aura Parental Controls Review 2024: Are They Worth It?

 Overall, Safe Gaming is a decent extra feature if your kid plays games online.
 It works as intended and monitors games that are popular among kids, like Fornite and Roblox.
 The only downside is the feature only works on Windows, and that this is the only parental control feature that you get for your kids’ Windows devices.

-Aura parental controls keep a list of apps and blocked websites your kid tried to access.
-You can view the full list by tapping on the Blocked Activity box in the app.
+Aura parental controls keep a list of apps and websites your kid accessed.
+You can view the full list of banned sites your kid tried to view by tapping on the Blocked Only box in the app.
 The app tells you what category the site belongs to, shows you the exact URL, and gives you the time at which your kid tried to visit the blocked site.

 It’s a decent tool, but I’d like Aura’s activity reporting to go further.
 Most top parental controls display time limits for the apps kids use, as well as their overall use time.
 Aura only displays the blocked websites your kid attempted to access.